More: The 5-Minute Yoga Sequence for Better Sleep

 People with depression, bipolar disorder, alcoholism, panic disorder, or post-traumatic stress disorder and anxiety were more likely to experience sleep drunkenness.
 But about 30 percent of people with the disorder reported taking psychotropic drugs like antidepressants.
 "The first question to ask is whether 'sleep drunkedness' is a symptom of a more serious underlying disorder," says Gary Kaplan, DO, author of Total Recovery: Breaking the Cycle of Chronic Pain and Depression.
 "The condition is highly associated with mental health disorders and sleep disorders, all of which are symptoms of an inflammatory condition in the brain."

-More From Rodale News: 6 Surprising Chronic Pain Triggers
+More: 6 Surprising Chronic Pain Triggers

 Dr. Kaplan says physicians (inappropriately) are oriented to treat these conditions as diseases and not look for an underlying cause.
 "In the case of sleep apnea, also highly associated with 'sleep drunkedness,' inadequately treated sleep apnea causes the brain to be deprived of oxygen and results in death of brain cell and chronic inflammation in the brain.
 Properly treating the sleep apnea should resolve the problem."
 (A recent study even linked depression to a higher risk of Alzheimer's disease.)